soldrag/RateRestServer/README.md

 It is simply rest web server converting currency -> rub.

-For start server run main.py
+For start server run main.py, or you can build docker container.

 main.py have 3 optional named arguments
 * -a: server address (default 127.0.0.1)